ku-fpg/ku-fpg.github.io/research/HERMIT.md

 title: Improving the Applicability of Haskell-Hosted Semi-Formal Models to High Assurance Development
 ---

+## Summary

+This project is building a post-hoc transformation system inside a full scale Haskell compiler.
+This will improve the connections between
+Haskell models and Haskell implementations, as well allow the exploration of the powerful worker/wrapper transformation.
+The project is funded by the NSF.

 --------------|------------------------------------------------------------------------------
 **Title**     | Improving the Applicability of Haskell-Hosted Semi-Formal Models to High Assurance Development